entropylan/factorio-lan-website/content/privacy.md

 ## Scope of this Privacy Policy

-3. This Privacy Policy applies only to the actions of Factory Game LAN Party and Users with respect to this Website.
+3. This Privacy Policy applies only to the actions of FLAN Party and Users with respect to this Website.
 It does not extend to any websites that can be accessed from this Website including, but not limited to, any links we may provide to social media websites.
-4. For purposes of the applicable Data Protection Laws, Factory Game LAN Party is the "data controller".
-This means that Factory Game LAN Party determines the purposes for which, and the manner in which, your Data is processed.
+4. For purposes of the applicable Data Protection Laws, FLAN Party is the "data controller".
+This means that FLAN Party determines the purposes for which, and the manner in which, your Data is processed.

 ## Data Collected